 Discount rate.
-A single discount rate of 7.00% was used to measure the total pension liability as of June 30, 2021.
-This is an increase of 3.11% from June 30, 2020.
-The 7.00% single discount rate was based on a long-term expected rate of return on pension plan investments of 7.00% and a municipal bond rate of
+A single discount rate of 7.00% was used to measure the total pension liability as of June 30, 2023.
+This is the same rate used for June 30, 2022.
+The 7.00% single discount rate was based on a long-term expected rate of return on pension plan investments of 7.00%.

-1.92%.
 Based on the stated assumptions and the projection of cash flows, the pension plan's fiduciary net position and future contributions were sufficient to finance all projected future benefit payments of current plan members.
 As a result, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.